Making Good Decisions in a Body Corporate Committee

 Good decision-making doesn’t happen by accident.
 It requires structure, transparency, and an understanding of the legal and human factors at play.

-This article brings together common pitfalls, influences, and practical governance strategies to help body corporate committees make decisions that serve the best interests of all owners.
+This article brings together common pitfalls, influences, and practical governance strategies to help body corporate committees make decisions that serve the best interests of all owners, consistent with the requirements of the Body Corporate and Community Management Act 1997 (BCCM Act) and its regulation modules.

 How Decisions Are Made in a Body Corporate